twray/One-Minute-Experience-Docs/README.md

 cd public/extensions/custom/hooks
 ```

 Clone the [One Minute Experience Directus Extension](https://github.com/xmacex/OneMinuteExperienceApiV2) repository into a new directory called `OneMinuteExperienceApiV2`.
 Move its `src/hooks` directory the root of the `hooks` folder and rename it to `1me`.
 Delete the original `OneMinuteExperienceApiV2` directory.
+Use `sudo` as required.

 ```